TemirlanZhumagulov/spring_news_app/README.md

         "password":"123"
     }
     ```
-4. Try re-entering the first get URL (http://localhost:8080/api/v1/news), but go to Authroization, select the **Bearer token** and paste your token.
+4. Enter GET request to http://localhost:8080/api/v1/news , and go to Authroization, select the **Bearer token** and paste your token.
    Now you can try to send it again and you will see 2 different news.
 Congratulations, you did everything right!

 ## 4. Test other functions: